deluf/pgn-helper/README.md

 Remember that you can, and should, minify the json file to save some space!

-I also made a few opening books, each one with 2500+ players but different number of moves, so that you can directly download them.
+I also made a few <a href="opening_books/" >opening books</a>, each one with 2500+ players but different number of moves, so that you can directly download them.

 ## Setup
 The only dependency is beautifulsoup4: ```pip install beautifulsoup4```